 For some people, bigger breasts are considered beautiful and aesthetically pleasing.
-In order to increase their cup size and breast volume, a lot of ladies undergo breast augmentation surgery.
+In order to increase their cup size and breast volume, some women undergo breast augmentation in Singapore.
 On the other hand, for many women, larger breasts can be a problem and having a reduction may feel like a weight is lifted off the chest.
 Furthermore, bigger and heavy boobs may pose issues such as:

 Thanks to plastic surgery, women who struggle with an extremely large bust are able to reduce their size and achieve a more proportional body.